blusewill/ytvideo-decipher/README.md

-## Installation of Python script (Working in Progress)
+## Installation of Python script

 pip3 install -r requirement.txt

-python3 start.py
+python3 run.py

 And Follow the Steps it should be auto Generated to the result Folder